 Measurement of 5-HIAA in a 24-hour urine specimen can diagnose carcinoid disease with a high specificity.

 Biochemical diagnosis and monitoring of intestinal carcinoid syndrome

 Elevated excretion of 5-hydroxyindoleacetic acid is a probable indicator of the presence of a serotonin-producing tumor, if pharmacological and dietary artifacts have been ruled out.

-Intake of food with a high content of serotonin (avocados, bananas, plums, walnuts, pineapple, eggplant, plantains, tomatoes and tomato products, hickory nuts, kiwifruit, dates, grapefruit, butternuts, melons, nuts, pecans, cantaloupe, or honeydew melon) within 48 hours of the urine collection could result in falsely elevated 5-hydroxyindoleacetic acid (5-HIAA) excretion.
+Intake of food with a high content of serotonin (avocados, dates, eggplant, all fruit [including bananas, cantaloupe, grapefruit, kiwifruit, melons, pineapple, plantains, plums], all nuts [including hickory nuts, butternuts, pecans, walnuts], and tomatoes and tomato products) within 48 hours of the urine collection could result in falsely elevated 5-hydroxyindoleacetic acid (5-HIAA) excretion.

 Numerous drugs affect the excretion of 5-HIAA by different mechanisms, including increased serotonin synthesis, metabolism, and release and inhibition of uptake.
-See "Update on Serotonin" in the August 2006 Communique' in Publications, as well as Clinical References #3 and #4, for a detailed list of potentially interfering drugs.
+Patients should avoid taking the following medications for 48 hours before and during collection as they can falsely raise or lower 5-HIAA levels and interfere with results.

 1. de Herder W: Biochemistry of neuroendocrine tumours.
 Best Pract Res Clin Endocrinol Metab 2007 Mar;21(1):33-41